jedwards24/ds-notes/README.md

 # ds-notes

-A loose and informal collection of notes on data science and related topics
+A loose and informal collection of old notes on data science and related topics